Skip to main content

 This proposition triggered many questions that have been present throughout my lifelong artistic journey.
 Committing to an artistic voice free from capitalist and institutional control is an economic challenge for most contemporary artists around the world today.
 Lewis Hyde, in his book “The Gift: How the Creative Spirit Transforms the World” (1983), discusses the origin of artistic inspiration and describes the position of the artist in this way: “works of art exist simultaneously in two ‘economies,’ a market economy and a gift economy.
 A work of art can survive without the market, but where there is no gift there is no art.”
 For Hyde, the gift is the inspiration we receive as artists and the necessity to share our creations as gifts with our communities.

-Setting aside the idea of finding answers, how can an artistic process make these questions present, shift perspectives, and enlarge our scope sideways?
+Setting aside the idea of finding answers, how can an artistic process help us presence this questions, shift perspectives, and enlarge our scope sideways?
 How can I—and how can we as a collective—experiment with “Art as Gift”?
 How can we make the impossible possible?
-The collective art laboratories will be an invitation to presence the idea of gift and exchange through the arts and make the impossible possible.
-Together, we will think with our hands, embrace the unknown, and share what emerges.
+The collective art laboratories will be an invitation to presence these questions and witness the constellation of our emergent creations.

 LIFE IS MOVEMENT – Stop motion video collage 2024